updated 1-01-25

 WHAT WE ARE CURRENTLY STUDYING IN SPANISH CLASS:

-Grade 5 - Students are studying Listos: Descubre el espanol - Level F - Leccion 6 Actividades en la Casa - activities that take place in the home.
+Grade 5 - Students are studying Listos: Descubre el espanol - Level F - Leccion 3 Los Amigos which covers who you are and what your personality is like.

 Grade 6